-As set out above, the forward projections show that the capital financing requirement will be higher than external debt in 2020/21.
+The forward projections show that the capital financing requirement will be higher than external debt in 2020/21.
 This is due to the Council adopting a strategy to utilise capital receipts and windfall revenue to reduce the underlying debt requirement and release savings to the revenue budget.
-The next tranche of debt will mature in 2025, at which point, based on current plans this will not need to be replaced and further savings can be realised.
+The next tranche of debt will mature in 2025, at which point this will not need to be replaced and further savings can be realised.